Romuloalmeida/simplefilehandler/README.md

 # JQuery Simple File Handler
 Simple File Handle is the lightest and simplest file manager ever.

+* Attention: It doesn't have any visual interface.
+It gives you the treated callback informations about the files on HTML input like name, size and the file itself.

   - Less than 1 KByte!
   - Fast
   - Allow multiple files!